Skip to content

 Instructions

-• Split the vanilla beans lengthwise down the middle.
-In a heavy saucepan, add 4 cups of heavy cream and the vanilla beans.
+• Split the vanilla bean pods lengthwise down the middle.
+In a heavy saucepan, add 4 cups of heavy cream and the vanilla bean pods.
 Heat the cream over low heat until bubbles begin to form on the edges.
-Remove from the heat.
-Remove the vanilla beans from the cream.
-Using the back of a paring knife, scrape the inside of the vanilla beans to remove the insides.
-Add the insides of the vanilla beans back to the heavy cream.
+Remove it from the heat.

-• Whisk the sugar with the egg yolks until combined
+• Whisk the sugar with the egg yolks until combined.

 • Serve by pouring some of the crème anglaise over top of fresh berries and serving with optional heavy whipping cream and mint.